 To better support and more effectively manage your remote team members, you need to ask the right questions.
 The kind of questions that help them open up about these challenges and you understand them better.

 31 Questions to Ask Remote Employees to Better Support them

 Asking the right questions can unlock insights that help you break through issues and better support your team.
 That's why we want to share some great questions you can use today to uniquely understand and support your remote employees.

-The key is focusing on the common challenges of working remotely.
+The key is focusing on the specific challenges of working remotely.
 Your team may not volunteer information about these issues, but addressing them can improve their work life and the performance of your team as a whole.